manfredsteyer/angular-crud/README.md

 - [Generating Custom Code With The Angular CLI And Schematics](https://softwarearchitekt.at/post/2017/10/29/generating-custom-code-with-the-angular-cli-and-schematics.aspx)
 - [Automatically Updating Angular Modules With Schematics And The CLI](https://softwarearchitekt.at/post/2017/12/01/generating-angular-code-with-schematics-part-ii-modifying-ngmodules.aspx)

-## Open Points and Call for Contributions
+## Coming Features and Call for Contributions

-This is a early implementation that shows the potential of this approach and provides a wireframe for your own extensions.
 The following features are planned for the next time:

 - Deleting records
 - Validation